 Would you like to do more UK tours?

-Do you have any roles coming up in the next few months?
+Do you have any roles coming up in the next few months you can tell us about?

-I’m currently playing Sid in series four of So Awkward which is out now on iPlayer and on CBBC every Thursday!
+I’m currently playing Sid in Series 4 of So Awkward which is out now on iPlayer and on CBBC every Thursday!

 Follow Raif on: